SFU-CMPT-201/a1-pub/README.md

   [lightline-bufferline](https://github.com/mengelbrecht/lightline-bufferline).
 * You can type `:bn` (*b*uffer *n*ext) to go to the next buffer, `:bp` (*b*uffer *p*revious) or `:bN` to go to the previous buffer, and `:bd` (*b*uffer *d*elete) to delete the current buffer.
-* Typing `:Files` in normal mode opens a file finder using [fzf.vim](https://github.com/junegunn/fzf.vim), which is a plugin that integrates Neovim and fzf, the fuzzy finder we have mentioned before in the previous assignment.
-Using this, you can quickly find a file that you want to open. fzf.vim has many more features, so you might want to explore it further.
 * We have installed a plugin called [vim-sneak](https://github.com/justinmk/vim-sneak), which allows us to quickly jump to a different location on the screen.
 To use it, type `s` in normal mode followed by two characters of the word that you want to jump to.
 It will immediately jump to the